Handling Object Symmetries in CNN-based Pose Estimation: Approach (6-DOF)

 For clarity, this assumes, w.l.o.g.
 Z as symmetry axis.

-Note, that the CNN is trained to output $p^{O*}$ so the computation in \eqref{eqn:postar} is not executed when using the algorithm but when prepare the ground truth output for training.
+Note that the CNN is trained to output $p^{O*}$ so the computation in \eqref{eqn:postar} is not executed when using the algorithm but when preparing the ground truth output for training.

-Let's have a closer look at the folds of symmetry extremes: On the lower end one finds non-symmetrical objects ($n=1$); In this case the star-representation is identical to the origin object points which is the expected outcome.
-On the other end we find objects with infinity-fold symmetries, \eg bottles.
-Here an infinity small step of rotation closes on step of symmetry.
-Since the multiplication with infinity is unhandy, in this case we multiply the angle values with zero.
+Let's have a closer look at the folds of symmetry extremes: On the lower end, one finds non-symmetrical objects ($n=1$); In this case the star representation is identical to the origin object points which is the expected outcome.
+On the other end, we find objects with infinity-fold symmetries, \eg bottles.
+Here an infinitely small step of rotation closes one step of symmetry.
+Since the multiplication with infinity is unhandy, in this case, we multiply the angle values with zero.
 Therefore, all points have the same angle around the rotation axis as they all are equivalent under symmetry.

-If an object has a second symmetry axis, \eqref{eqn:postar} is applied to the first result $p^{O*}_{ij}$ with the second axis.
-This allows objects where the n-fold symmetry can be expressd meaningfully through a and b fold symmetries around two axes (e.g. for a 4-fold general box a=2, b=2).
-However, it is impossible \eg for cubes, whose 24-fold symmetry would lead to $a=4$, $b=6$, but there is no $6$-fold symmetry around any axis.